MERNCraft/Nail-It/docs/md/17-Choosing-a-Number.md

 <summary>Edited for clarity</summary>
 I've edited a bit for clarity.
 Can you spot the differences?

 In particular, the first line selects `keyInSelect` directly from the `readline-sync` code, using a technique known as [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+This allows you to ask an object for one of its properties or methods by name.
+You can actually ask for several at once, as you will see shortly.

 </details>